We are making our tenants homes warmer.

-Here you can find information on the ways in which South Cambridgeshire District Council are making our tenants homes warmer through a number of ways, as well as finding user guides on how to get the most out of your heating system.
+Find information on the ways in which we are making our tenants homes warmer, as well as finding user guides on how to get the most out of your heating system.

 Photovoltaic (or PV) panels have been installed on over 2000 of our tenants homes.
 Here are some useful tips on how to get the best out of them

 - Use your appliances during the day, when the sun is shining

 - Make sure the higher wattage appliances are used later in the day when the sun is at it's strongest (between 11am and 4pm)